OGProgrammer/vagrant-xdebug/README.md

 You should see a bunch of ascii art at the end that says "read above", your VM should be running at this point.
 You can always double check by running `vagrant global-status`

+Hosts Updater should have added the `example.ogp` host to your `/etc/hosts` file.

 ### Other vagrant commands

 You can SSH into the VM with `vagrant ssh`